jardieljr/derivatives/README.md

 Huifen Chen

-**The Excel file to be used comprising our option pricing models can be found in the project repository and is titled *Derivatives_Project.xlsm***
+**The Excel file to be used comprising our option pricing models can be found in the project repository and is titled *Derivatives_Project_File.xlsm***

 # Momento